 District I: Wyoming

 Hunter has extensive ranch and outdoor experience and a passion for ranch life.
 Before finding his niche at the CM Ranch Hunter spent 8 years at the Spotted Horse Ranch south of Jackson, where he served as Ranch Operations Manager.
 He also has broad backcountry and fly-fishing experience.
-Hunter, Mollie, and their 6 year old son Luke are beginning their sixth year as CM Managers.
+Hunter, Mollie, their 11-year-old son Luke and 4-year-old daughter Nora are beginning their 11th year as CM Managers.
 Their love of the CM grows with every passing season and they continue to carry on the rich traditions that the CM is well known for, with a few added touches of their own.

 District I: Wyoming

-Presently, Bill and his wife, Karen, live on the ranch.
+Presently, Bill lives on the ranch.
 They are the parents of two children, Will and Amanda, both having work experience at the ranch.
 Will, a teacher at a local school, works summers and weekends at the ranch.
 Amanda is married and lives in Cheyenne where she is an attorney, as is her husband, Luke.

 District II, Montana